cap-js/cds-test/README.md

 })
 ```

-and run it with Jest, for example:
+Run it with Jest, for example:
 ```sh
 npx jest
 ```

 `node --test` and `mocha` runners are supported, too, though with less coverage in real-life projects.

+## Documentation

+See the [CAP documentation on `cds.test`](https://cap.cloud.sap/docs/node.js/cds-test) for more.

 ## Support, Feedback, Contributing